zeroluck/docs/sources/reference/lib/scim.md

 ## Adding an entity

-In this example we will show you how to add a person or a group using SCIM-Client, SCIM-Client API comes with two methods to accomplish that , “createPerson” and “createPersonString” ,with createPerson method you pass the person you want to add as ScimPerson object and you specify the desired media type format “XML/JSON” and SCIM-client API will parse the ScimPerson object into XML or JSON and send your request, Same applies to groups , you can use createGroup with ScimGroup as a parameter or createGroupString.
+In this example we will show you how to add a person or a group using SCIM-Client.
+The SCIM-Client API comes with two methods to accomplish that -- "createPerson", and "createPersonString".

+With the method createPerson you pass the person you want to add as ScimPerson object, and you specify the desired media type format "XML/JSON".
+Then, the SCIM-Client API will parse the ScimPerson object into XML or JSON, and send your request.

-You can also use createPesronString method and pass the person as an XML or JSON String.
+The same applies to groups.
+You can use createGroup with ScimGroup as a parameter, or createGroupString.
+You can also use the method createPersonString and pass the person as an XML or JSON String.

 ```
 ScimClient client = ScimClient.oAuthInstance(userName, passWord, clientID,clientSecret, domainURL, oxAuthDomain);